|

 THE CUILLIN

-The Collie and Mackenzie Sculpture Group aims to commemorate the pioneering climbing achievements of John Mackenzie and Norman Collie with a life size bronze sculpture of both men at Sligachan.
+The Collie and Mackenzie Sculpture Group raised funds to commemorate the pioneering climbing achievements of John Mackenzie and Norman Collie with a 1.5 life size bronze sculpture of both men at Sligachan (the Gateway to the Cuillin).
+There is also a stone seat, information panels and a bronze relief of the Cuillin.

 Gift shops include Tippecanoe on Wentworth Street and The Tartan Company and Skye Batiks which are both on The Green.